Soviet war crimes: Korea

 During the Soviet occupation of North Korea, it was reported that Soviet soldiers committed rape against both Japanese and Korean women alike in the northern half of the Korean peninsula.
 Soviet soldiers also looted the property of both Japanese and Koreans living in northern Korea.
 The Soviets laid claim to Japanese enterprises in Manchuria and northern Korea and took valuable materials and industrial equipment.

-North Korean residents initially held high hopes for the Soviet army, which had entered their territory as a liberation force, bringing an end to Japanese colonial rule.
+North Korean residents initially held high hopes for the Red Army, which had entered their territory as a liberation force, bringing an end to Japanese colonial rule.
 However, these expectations were quickly shattered.
 According to eyewitness accounts from the time, Soviet troops engaged in widespread misconduct upon their arrival, looting residents' belongings and committing acts of rape against local women, terrorizing the population.
 The full extent of the misconduct was revealed to Soviet experts sent to assess North Korea's economic situation in late 1945.
 The situation was so severe that they reported it directly to the Primorsky Military District.

-A report from the Soviet military command at the end of 1945 on the political attitudes of North Korean residents highlited the widespread issue of Soviet soldiers commting rape against local women.
+A report from the Soviet military command at the end of 1945 on the political attitudes of North Korean residents highlited the widespread issue of Soviet soldiers committing rape against local women.
 According to the report, in September 1945, less than a month after the Soviet army entered Pyongyang, an elderly Korean resident approached the Soviet military command and made the following plea:

 Take all of our property, but please do not violate our women.
 We awaited the Red Army as something sacred, yet among you, there are those who violate our dignity and insult our customs.

-It was reported that the Soviet Military tolerated the rape of Japanese women residing in North Korea more than that of Korean women.
+It was reported that the Soviet military tolerated the rape of Japanese women residing in North Korea more than that of Korean women.
 At the time of the Soviet army's entry, approximately 215,000 Japanese civilians were residing in North Korea.
 As residents of an "occupied territory," Japanese women were openly subjected to mass rape by Soviet soldiers in broad daylight, while assaults on Korean women, considered residents of a "liberated area", were committed more discreetly, often in concealed locations or at night.
 This phenomenon was seen as similar to Norman Naimark's claim that, in Eastern Europe, Slavic women, such as Polish, Bulgarian, Czech, Slovak, and Serbian women, who were considered "liberated" were relatively spared from rape by Soviet troops compared to non-Slavic women, such as German and Hungarian women, who were considered "occupied."